 Viewed by Color Deficient User

-For users with colorblindess or color deficiency, it is important that color-coded information be available with another visual cue such as changes in shape, line texture or a text-based code.
-For example, in the color-coded menu above, even though the red and orange colors are muted, the user can still read the text and know to which sections they refer.
+For users with colorblindess or color deficiency, it is important that color-coded information be available with another visual cue such as changes in shape, line texture or a text label.
+For example, in the color-coded menu above, even though the red and orange colors are muted, the user can still read the text and select an appropriate section.

 - Users with severe visual impairment, since screen readers cannot spell out color differences.